 Avoiding conflict never works

 Being a business owner is no walk in the park and you know that for a fact because you experience it every day.
-Making tough decisions that are crucial to the business and to your workers is not something an average person can do.
+Making tough decisions that are crucial to the business and to workers is not something an average person can do.

 Between running the business and managing a group of people, it’s fair to say that it just doesn’t require skills, it also requires sound judgment, good decision-making, and great leadership especially when the people you manage are located on the other side of the world.

 When you’re running a business made up of diverse individuals, things can become unpredictable.
-Conflicts are bound to arise when you’re dealing with different personalities, different beliefs, and different work ethics and it’s your job as a leader to resolve such conflicts.
+Conflicts are bound to arise when you’re dealing with different personalities, different beliefs, and different work ethics and it’s your responsibility as a leader to resolve such conflicts.

 The problem here is that most people tend to avoid conflict instead of tackling it head on.
 Call it a natural reaction or tendency, but the bottom line is avoiding conflict won’t solve the problem nor will it make it go away.